All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pregnancy Considerations

 Women with PCOS who are trying to conceive should be aware that GLP-1 agonists may restore ovulatory function, potentially increasing fertility before the medication is discontinued.
 All GLP-1 agonists should be stopped well before a planned pregnancy, typically at least two months prior .
-Reliable contraception is recommended while on these medications if pregnancy is not desired.
+Reliable contraception is recommended while on these medications if pregnancy isn't desired.

 Thyroid Cancer Warning